 Learn about Gateway to Work

 Gateway to Work is a part of the Healthy Indiana Plan that connects HIP members with ways to look for work, train for jobs, finish school and volunteer.
-Some HIP members are required to do Gateway to Work activities to keep HIP benefits.
+Whether you’re looking for a place to volunteer, a better-paying job or new skills, Gateway to Work can help.

 Gateway to Work status

 The Indiana Family Social and Services Administration gives all HIP members a Gateway to Work status based on their information on file with the state.
 Your status may be reporting, reporting met or exempt:

 |Exempt||You meet an exemption for Gateway to Work and do not need to report hours for the months you are exempt, but you can still participate and use Gateway to Work resources if you want.|

 |Reporting met||You already work at least 20 hours per week, but you can still participate and use Gateway to Work resources if you want.|